 Complete awareness on evolving threats and visibility into applications is of paramount importance to financial services organizations at present.
 As misconfigurations of the cloud continue to make organizations vulnerable, there is a dire need to find ways for closing the attack window on potent cybercriminals.
 One of the key ways is building cloud-based multi-tier architectures.
 Customers in the financial services space have the ability to segregate between tiers to ensure optimal security in their cloud management.

-While looking for cloud solutions to keep up with evolving threats, financial services firms must consider highly scalable security solutions to safeguard their applications from automated and targeted attacks.
+While looking for cloud solutions to keep up with evolving threats in financial services, firms must consider highly scalable security solutions to safeguard their applications from automated and targeted attacks.
 These include application-layer DDoS, OWASP top 10 attacks, defacement, and data breaches.
 Organizations in the finance space are highly likely to invest in solutions that automate public cloud-based security policy compliance and provide visibility into distributed cloud environments.
 Such solutions offer continuous infrastructure scans to detect misconfigurations while actively implementing security best practices and preventing violations before they turn into risks.

 To sum up, committing to such solutions will stand financial services firms in good stead for being able to completely leverage the benefits of cloud computing in financial services.
 All this while maintaining the required control and security.